 We accept refers from GPs, hospital physicians and therapists.

-Our Adult focal spasticity referral form is available here.
+Available here is our Adult focal spasticity referral form 2021.

 What will the clinic visit involve?

 - The clinic visit will involve a detailed multidisciplinary assessment by a consultant neurologist and a specialist physiotherapist.

 - During the first visit we will establish if treatment for spasticity is indicated and if BoNT injections is the right treatment.

 - When indicated, injections are commonly given during the same visit.

 - When appropriate, we provide advice and guidance on splinting, exercises and other matters to help maximise the benefit from the injections.

 - In most occasions, we will offer a follow-up appointment usually 3-4 months after the injections.
 Follow up appointments are usually with one of our senior trained physiotherapists.

 - We advise that the patient is accompanied by a relative or friend